 The trick question

-Just at the end of the interview when you've relaxed a bit the interviewing can through you a curve ball.
-'How would your friends / lecturer / last boss describe you?'
+Just at the end of the interview when you've relaxed a bit the interviewing can throw you a curve ball.
+'How would your friends/lecturer/last boss describe you?'
 Prepare for this question well in advance.
-There's nothing worse than hearing the words 'they all think I'm crazy!' tumble out of your mouth and regretting it for ever more!
+There's nothing worse than hearing the words 'They all think I'm crazy!' tumble out of your mouth and regretting it for life!

 If you want to be ready for absolutely any question take a look at this list of 100 questions from Monster.